How to Write a Letter of Interest (38 Samples and Examples)

 Research the company

-It would be best to start by researching the company using various means such as visiting their website, reviewing their mission statement, social media, current press release, or company news.
+It would be best to start by researching the company using various means, such as visiting their website, reviewing their mission statement, social media, current press releases, or company news.
 Next, find out the company’s goals and values to help make your letter more relevant to the hiring manager.
 Finally, show how your core values tie into the reasons for your interest in working for the target company.

 Find connections